argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 model = get_registry().get("sentence-transformers").create(name=model_name, device=device)
 ```

+### Create the table with the documentation chunks

 The next step consists on creating the table.
 To define the Schema for the table, we will use a `LanceModel` much like a `pydantic.BaseModel` to create our `Docs` representation: